pymeasure/leco-protocol/network-structure.md

 For example, the message `||Second frame|Third frame||Fifth frame` consists of 5 frames, with the first and fourth frames being empty frames.

 For some useful information see our {ref}`appendix.md#zmq`.

+When using DMT, implementations SHOULD enable the `CURVE` security mode as defined in {doc}`security` to protect against unauthorized access and eavesdropping.

 ### Local Message Transport (LMT)